Fiction and nonfiction editing

 I typically book several months in advance, depending on the season and project length.
 If you have a desired deadline, I recommend reaching out as early as possible to secure space on my calendar.
 If your timeline is flexible, let me know—I’m always happy to explore options.

-Copyediting is most effective when a manuscript has already been revised for structure and big-picture issues.
-If you’ve worked with beta readers, a developmental editor, or have revised the manuscript multiple times yourself, you’re likely in the right stage.
-If you’re unsure, feel free to reach out — I’m happy to help you determine whether copyediting is the right next step.
+A line-level copyedit is most effective when a manuscript has already been revised for structure and big-picture issues.
+If you’ve worked with beta readers, a developmental editor, or feel it is ready to be dissected at a sentence level, you’re likely in the right stage.
+If you’re unsure, feel free to reach out—I’m happy to meet for a discovery call to help you determine whether copyediting is the right next step.

 No editor can ethically guarantee perfection—publishing is a human process.
 That said, my two-pass copyediting process is thorough and meticulous.
 I approach each manuscript with great care and attention to detail.
 I also strongly recommend a professional proofread as the final step before publication to ensure the cleanest possible result.